 The architecture for the present study shall be based on the existing 5G System architecture.

-Solutions shall comply with the 5G System architectural principles in TS 23.501 [2].
+Solutions shall comply with the 5G System architectural principles in TS 23.501 [2], including flexibility and modularity for newly introduced functionalities.

 NOTE 1: Coordination with RAN WGs is required for potential enhancements impacting the NG-RAN.